-The next morning we were out of the Airbnb before check out.
+The next morning we were out of the Airbnb before check out time.
 We headed to a bakery called Salty Tart for some goodies for the road to Wisconsin.

 We made it to Maddison, Wisconsin in good time.
 We walked around the downtown area and the state capital building.

 For our final lunch together with Cheryl and Ryan, we went to the highly reviewed The Old Fashioned.
-Ryan and Marlaina both got one of their signature Old Fashioned cocktails.
+Ryan and Niner both got one of their signature Old Fashioned cocktails.
 We all LOVED the cheese curds with the paprika dipping sauce.
-DB and Marlaina shared a grilled veggie sandwich and the beer cheese soup.
+DB and Niner shared a grilled veggie sandwich and the beer cheese soup.

 After we were finished with lunch, we headed to the airport do say farewell to The Berries.
 Five states in five days was a success… even if they were exhausted lol.
 Ryan and Cheryl, thank you so much for joining us for part of our #50infive adventure!